Learn

 ATP → energy-carrying molecule

-But a learner may need to return to:
+But the learner may still need to return to:

 - the diagram;